Muhammad Ali in media and popular culture: Filmography

+In addition, Ali influenced the character of Apollo Creed (Carl Weathers) in the Rocky franchise.
+At the 49th Academy Awards, where the original Rocky film won Best Picture, Ali, at the time in his second reign as the real-life world heavyweight champion, was a surprise presenter alongside Sylvester Stallone for Best Supporting Actress.
+Ali told Stallone, "I'm the real Apollo Creed!"
+They had a lighthearted confrontation onstage to show the film did not offend Ali before presenting the award, which Beatrice Straight won while only appearing in Network for five minutes and two seconds – the record for the shortest amount of screentime to win the award.

 Television advertisements

 In 1971, Ali appeared in a television commercial for Vitalis alongside fellow boxer Joe Frazier, and he appeared in a 1997 Super Bowl TV commercial for Pizza Hut with his real-life trainer Angelo Dundee.

 In 1978, Ali appeared in a public service announcement for the New York City Department of Health exhorting parents to immunize their children.
 The PSA ended with the tagline "No shots, no school!
 It's the law!"

 In 1980, Ali appeared in a television ad for d-CON Roach Proof: after hitting a heavy bag (a training device suspended from above that simulates the bulk of an opponent for punching), he turns to the camera in his boxing gear, raises and shakes a fist, and exclaims to the audience, "I don' want you livin' wit' roaches!"

-He also appeared in a commercial for fish sticks circa 1981.

 Ali appeared in one of the posters for the "Think Different" campaign by Apple Computer in 1997.